Caladenia wanosa: Description

 Caladenia wanosa is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, hairy leaf, 30–60 mm long and about 3 mm wide.
 One or two cream-coloured flowers with red stripes, and 30–50 mm long, 30–40 mm wide are borne on a stalk 120–200 mm high.
 The sepals have thick, brownish, club-like glandular tips 3–6 mm long.
 The dorsal sepal is erect, 12–30 mm long and about 1 mm wide but curves forward.
 The lateral sepals are 12–30 mm long, about 1 mm wide and curve downwards.
 The petals are 20–22 mm long, about 1 mm wide and arranged like the lateral sepals.
 The labellum is 12–13 mm long, 8–10 mm wide and cream-coloured with wide red lines.
 The tip of the labellum is red, curls downward and there are two rows of club-shaped calli along the labellum mid-line.
 Flowering occurs from August to mid-September.

 Taxonomy and naming

 Caladenia wanosa was first formally described in 1984 by Alex George from a specimen collected north of the Murchison River and the description was published in Nuytsia.
-The specific epithet (wanosa) is derived from the name of the Western Australian Native Orchid Study and Conservation Group.
+The specific epithet (wanosa) is derived from initial letters of the Western Australian Native Orchid Study and Conservation Group.